kestra-io/docs/content/blogs/2024-06-05-gitops-superpowers.md

 ## Simplify Your Workflow with New Git Tasks

-Whith those new features to our Git tasks, committing and pushing your saved flows to a Git repository is as simple as clicking a button.
+Whith those new features to our Git tasks, committing and pushing your saved flows to a Git repository is as simple as adding a few YAML lines.
 With the new **PushFlows** task, this is now a reality.
 This feature allows you to effortlessly move your flows from a development environment to a Git repository.
 The result?
 You save valuable time and reduce the risk of human error.

 But we didn't stop there.
 We also introduced the **SyncFlows** task, which automatically checks for changes in your Git branch and deploys them to your Kestra namespaces.
 This continuous synchronization means you no longer need to manually update your production environment.
 Whether you schedule it to run hourly or trigger it whenever changes are merged into a specific Git branch, SyncFlows ensures that your environments are always up-to-date and consistent.